 I think the “stomach problem” that needs to be addressed is leadership effectiveness.
-Leadership has the greatest opportunity to influence the energy of the organisation.
-Leaders either give energy to, or take energy out of, the organisation.
+Leadership has the greatest opportunity to influence the energy of the organization.
+Leaders either give energy to, or take energy out of, the organization.
 My experience tells me that most leaders fall woefully short in creating a culture of employee engagement that:

-- Inspires an emotional connection to the organisation’s vision and purpose.
+- Inspires an emotional connection to the organization’s vision and purpose.

 - Leads employees to commit their full energy to work and contribute to customer engagement.